shwina/still-magic/_en/docs.md

     what someone might actually be thinking when they need help.

 Keep each item short.
-:   The "minimal manual" approach to instructional design {% include cite key="Carr2014" %}
+:   The "minimal manual" approach to instructional design {% include b key="Carr2014" %}
     breaks everything down into single-page steps,
     with half of that page devoted to troubleshooting.
     This may feel like baby steps to the person doing the writing,